eytans/TheSy/README.md

   Usage: `-c` or `check-equiv`, when using cargo needs to be used after providing -- `cargo run --release --features "stats" -- -c <path>`

+Note: TheSy might differ between different runs.
+For example a single run (experiments/cvc4_benchmarks/tests/clam/goal6.smt2.th) might finish in 14 seconds and might finish in ~550 seconds.
+This instability, while not common, can greatly affect memory usage (longer runs equal more memory usage).

 ## TheSy Format
 Input files, with the ".th" extension, use a specific format to allow easy case definition and experimentation.